Own-Data-Privateer/hoardy-web/extension/README.md

 # Installation

-## <span id="install-firefox"/>On Firefox, Tor Browser, LibreWolf, Fenix aka Firefox for Android, Fennec, Mull, etc
+## <span id="install-firefox"/>On Firefox-based browsers (Firefox, Tor Browser, LibreWolf, Fenix aka Firefox for Android, Fennec, Mull, etc)

 - [![](https://oxij.org/asset/img/software/amo/get-the-addon-small.png) Install the extension from addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/pwebarc/).
   Then, in a desktop browser, press `Extensions` toolbar button and pin `pWebArc`.
   (In mobile browsers there is are no customizable toolbars, unfortunately.)

-- Alternatively, download the latest `pWebArc-firefox-v*.xpi` from Releases, and then [follow "Install as an unsigned XPI" instructions below](#unsigned-xpi).
+- Alternatively, download the latest `pWebArc-firefox-*.xpi` from [Releases](https://github.com/Own-Data-Privateer/pwebarc/releases), and then [follow "Install as an unsigned XPI" instructions below](#unsigned-xpi).

 - Alternatively, [build it from source](#build) and then follow those same instructions.